familiarcat/temporal-wake/temporal_wake_screenplay.md

 But she doesn't cut the connection.

 INT.
+ODYSSEY VENTURE - COMMONS - LATER

+Plants in hydro trays.
+A kettle whistles.

+OKONKWO
+(to Venkataraman)
+Math says we’ll be fine.
+Why does my stomach disagree?

+VENKATARAMAN
+Because math is silent about people.

+KAITO enters with WEBB.

+WEBB
+I built teeth for wolves.
+I’d like to design a jaw for singing.

+OKONKWO
+I can tune a field to cradle instead of crush.

+KAITO
+Carl Sagan would say we are a way for the cosmos to forgive itself.

+VENKATARAMAN
+He’d also tell you to call Tomás.

+Kaito smiles; Webb pretends not to notice the softness.

+OKONKWO
+Soap opera update: hydroponics lead and comms are fighting about chore charts.

+VENKATARAMAN
+And kissing between fights.
+We contain multitudes.

+INT.
 GUARDIAN SENTINEL - BRIDGE

 Park watches the exchange between Ares Prime and Odyssey Venture play out on his screens.
 Reeves stands beside him.